-- a) The Image Manager for converting images to ETHOS format. - b) The Audio Manager for converting audio files to ETHOS format. - c) Lua development tools. - d) The DFU Flasher tab.
-Please refer to the DFU Flasher section below. - e) The Repair Tool is for repairing the NAND flash on X18/S, TW Lite, XE, X20 Pro/R/RS radios. - f) The FRSK Flasher tab for flashing modules.
+- a) The 'Download center' tab for flashing modules, sensors, servos, or receivers directly from Ethos Suite. - b) The 'Image manager' for converting images to ETHOS format. - c) The 'Audio manager' for converting audio files to ETHOS format. - d) Lua development tools for debugging Lua scripts. - e) The 'DFU Flasher' tab for flashing the radio bootloader using a power off connection if the radio firmware has been corrupted for any reason. - f) The 'Repair tool' is for repairing the NAND flash on X18/S, TW Lite, XE, X20 Pro/R/RS radios.